bcgov/designatedlands/README.md

 First, configure or adapt the file `sources.csv` as required.
 This file defines all layers/data sources to be processed and how the script will process each layer.
 See [below](#sources.csv) for a full description of this file and how it defines the various data sources.

-For repeating the Sept 21, 2017 analysis, source BCGW data are provided in a zip file attached to the [latest release](https://github.com/bcgov/designatedlands/releases).
-Manually download that file and extract it to the `source_data` folder.

 If running a new analysis, download data sources specified as **manual downloads** in `sources.csv`.

 Using the `designatedlands` tool, load and process all data then dump the results to geopackage: